jpris/dis-n-dat/README.md

 # dis-n-dat
-Some miscellaneous codes in PowerShell and Python
+Some miscellaneous scripts in PowerShell and Python